hpreston/myhero_demo/README.md

 You should be able to reach the web interface for the application at `http://DEPLOYMENTNAME-ui.YOUR-DOMAIN` where `DEPLOYMENTNAME` refers to the deployment name provided at setup and `YOUR-DOMAIN` refers to the application domain configured for Traefik.

-## Uninstallation

-Run `./myhero-uninstall.sh` to remove all services from Marathon.

 # Basic Scaling Demo

 A script is included to show how you can easily scale services with Mantl.